TGustavS/Automatons/README.md

 # Langton's Ant
 Check https://en.wikipedia.org/wiki/Langton%27s_ant for a full explanation.
-In short there is an ant in the middle of the board that either moves left or right depending on the color of the tile it steps on.
+In short there is an ant in the middle of the board that either moves left or right depending on the color of the tile it steps.
 When a tile is stepped on it will change its color through a predetermined list of colors it can cycle through. <br>
+Eg. the rule LR means we have two colors: white and yellow.
+When the ant steps on a white tile the tile becomes yellow and the ant turns left.
+When it steps on a yellow tile it becomes white and turns right. <br>

-I had some bugs while saving my results so here are some nice looking ones I was able to save.
+I had some bugs while saving my results as a GIF so here are some nice looking ones I was able to save.
 The rule is LLRR.

 <p align="center">
     <img width=50% src="https://github.com/TGustavS/Automatons/blob/main/LangtonsAnt/Gifs/Langton2.gif">